Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

 python subcategory_scraper.py
 ```

-## Challenges faced
+<h3><code style="color:blue">Challenges Faced</code></h3>

-* The data scraper got stopped after running for hours.
-In that case, I had to restart the scraper and scrape from there mannualy.
+* <strong>In my case, the scrapers got stopped after running for hours.
+Then I had to find the last scraped index and restart from there.</strong>
-* There are some unique data eleements, there it showed different characteristics.
-But this was written for the general case.
-For this, I again had to restart and scrape.
+* <strong>While the loop continues to run, some data just may get missed.
+If checked, then there remains the same elements as others but still may miss.</strong>
-* As there are many categories, so, it takes a lot of time to scrape all the data.
+* <strong>As there are many categories along with subcategories so, it took a lot of time to scrape data.</strong>